teemutammela/auralcandy.net/README.md

 ## Deployment

-Contentful API keys, space ID and Chartable credentials must be set as environment variables.
+Contentful API keys, space ID and environment must be set as environment variables.
 Create a new `.env` file by copying the example file.

 ```shell
 $ cp .env.example .env